Milan Lazetich: Cleveland and Los Angeles Rams

 In addition to his ability as a player, Lazetich developed a reputation as "a wild character if there ever was one."
-Decades later, Los Angeles Times columnist Frank Finch wrote that, although modern players were bigger and faster, he preferred the characters of the early NFL over the "faceless robots" of the modern game.
+Decades later, Los Angeles Times sportswriter Frank Finch wrote that, although modern players were bigger and faster, he preferred the characters of the early NFL over the "faceless robots" of the modern game.
 He focused in particular on Lazetich: "A character's character was Ram middle guard Milan (Sheriff) Lazetich.
 He was a blithe spirit from Montana who'd played college football at Michigan before joining the Rams in '46 for a five-year stint.
 That he lasted that long with the club is remarkable in light of what he pulled at Dan Reeves' Christmas party for the team at the end of the '46 season."
 Reeves, the Rams' owner, invited the team to a party at his home; the centerpiece was a large cake in the design of a football field topped with a full-size football covered in chocolate.
 Teammate and Pro Football Hall of Famer Tom Fears later recalled the incident this way:"During the course of predinner libations, someone asked Lazetich to demonstrate his punting prowess.
 I don't think he'd ever kicked a football before in his life.
 They dared him to boot the chocolate football, which was a big mistake because Laz wasn't the kind of guy to take a dare lightly.
 He ambled out to the kitchen, plucked the football off the top of the fancy cake, brought it out in the front room and drove his toe into it with beautiful form and a perfect follow through.
 Cake, frosting and everything else that was loose was well distributed over the ceiling, walls, windows and drapes. ...
 It also was the last party Reeves ever held in his house for the Rams."

 By 1948, health problems began to affect Lazetich.
 Prior to the 1948 season, the Los Angeles Times reported on an unspecified medical condition that may prevent him from playing for the team.
 In November 1949, Lazetich was hospitalized in Pennsylvania during the football season for treatment of a stomach ulcer.
 He was given several blood transfusions, his condition was reported to be serious, and he was unable to play for the rest of the month.

 In July 1951, Lazetich announced his retirement from football.
 At the time, the Los Angeles Times wrote: "Sorry to see the gruff rough Sheriff on the shelf.
 His departure leaves the Rams with only two members of the original cast of the 1945 world's championship team."